zonxa/seal/UsingSeal.md

 Decrypted message: 54686520646966666572656e6365206265747765656e2061204d697261636c6520616e64206120466163742069732065786163746c792074686520646966666572656e6365206265747765656e2061206d65726d61696420616e642061207365616c
 ```

 To decrypt the message, we extract user secret keys for the key servers using their master keys.
-(In practice those would be retrieved from the key servers as described above.)
+In practice, those would be retrieved from the key servers as described above.

 For the first key server, the command is as follows:
 ```shell
 cargo run --bin seal-cli extract --package-id 0x0 --id 53e66d756e6472206672f3f069 --master-key 6b2eb410ad729f5b2ffa54ca5a2186ef95a1e31df3cccdd346b24f2262279440